Durham Trusts Lawyers

 - You can change or dissolve the trust as needed.

-- Allows you to maintain full control over your assets.
+- Allow you to maintain full control over your assets.

 - A popular option for individuals looking for flexibility in estate planning.